manoelfranklins/dm-datacollection-chat/README.md

 - [SAP UI5 VizFrame Documentation](https://sapui5.hana.ondemand.com/#/api/sap.viz.ui5.controls.VizFrame)
 - [SAP DM Extension Samples](https://github.com/SAP-samples/digital-manufacturing-extension-samples)

-## 📄 License
+## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author

 Manoel Costa
 http://manoelcosta.com/

+---

+**Disclaimer:** This is a community extension and is not officially supported by SAP.
+Use at your own discretion.